MITLibraries/mitlib-wp-network/.github/README.md

 This application uses a variety of ways to manage environment variables and secrets.
 All of these values are available within our shared LastPass account.

+**Please note!** There are two almost-identical Terminus plugins, which provide distinct workflows. `terminus secrets` (note the plural) is used to define sensitive values that are needed by WordPress itself (after it has been deployed).
+On the other hand, `terminus secret` (note the singular) is used to define sensitive values that are needed during deploys.

 ### Environment variables

 The [phpdotenv](https://github.com/vlucas/phpdotenv) library will load information from the `.env`, `.env.local`, and `.env.pantheon` files.
 The latter of these files is in version control, while `.env` and `.env.local` are ignored.